The Collaborative Centre supports a learning mental health and wellbeing system across Victoria.

 Explore free, downloadable toolkits and workbooks that give research teams practical guidance to embed Lived and Living Experience leadership into every stage of mental health and wellbeing research.

-Explore our news page
+Explore our news archive

-News, announcements and updates from the Collaborative Centre and the mental health and wellbeing se
+News, announcements and updates from the Collaborative Centre